 Purpose

-The purpose of this policy is to confirm R. Denninger Limited’s (“Denninger’s”) commitment to meeting the accessibility needs of persons with disabilities in a timely manner and in a way that respects their dignity, independence, and rights of equal opportunity and access.
+This policy aims to confirm R. Denninger Limited’s (“Denninger’s”) commitment to meeting the accessibility needs of persons with disabilities promptly and in a way that respects their dignity, independence, and rights of equal opportunity and access.
 The AODA Multi-Year Accessibility Plan outlines the policies, achievements and actions that Denninger's has taken and the work underway to improve opportunities for people with disabilities.

 Statement of Commitment